Skip to content ↓

 English

 • In writing, children learn to write effectively for a range of purposes and audiences, carefully selecting language that demonstrates their awareness of the reader and the purpose of the text.
-The children learn how to enhance their writing by incorporating relative clauses, parenthesis and fronted adverbials.
+The children learn how to enhance their writing by incorporating different sentence types which might include: relative clauses, parenthesis or fronted adverbials.
+There is a strong focus on looking at model examples of each type of text which give children an understanding of what they are aiming for.
+Children are encouraged throughout the writing process to edit and enhance their writing.

 RE